iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 and a list of built-in functions.

 Note that the compiler keeps distinct function and type namespaces.
-One can define a function and type with the same names.
+One can define a function and type with the same name.

 Type Definition
 ~~~~~~~~~~~~~~~